Dennicka/propbot/README.md

   `GET /api/ui/alerts` endpoint.
 Supply the same bearer token used for the rest of the UI API (`Authorization: Bearer <API_TOKEN>`).
 This feed is intended for internal desks only; do not expose it publicly.

+### Hedge positions persistence & monitoring

+- All cross-exchange hedge positions (including both legs, entry prices, leverage, timestamps, and status) are durably mirrored to the JSON file at `data/hedge_positions.json`.
+Override the location with `POSITIONS_STORE_PATH` if the default path does not suit your deployment layout.
+- The token-protected `GET /api/ui/positions` endpoint exposes the same data to operators.
+The response includes each position with its long/short legs, calculated unrealised PnL per leg, the pair-level `unrealized_pnl_usdt`, and a venue exposure summary (`long_notional`, `short_notional`, `net_usdt`).
+When mark prices are unavailable (for example, in offline tests) the endpoint falls back to entry prices so unrealised PnL is reported as `0` rather than raising an error.

 ## Safety reminder for Binance live